Swiss-Polar-Institute/data-management-guidance/content/backing_up_data.md

 #### Retention of backups

-If using managed data storage be sure to understand how often backups are done and for how long these are retained.
+If using managed data storage, be sure to understand how often backups are done and for how long these are retained.

 For regular backups, a backup cycle should be considered, where each backup is retained for a certain period of time before being deleted.
 For example, if ten backups of files are retained and these backups are done once per week, when a new backup is done (and verified), the oldest would then be deleted.
+Cycling of backups should be automated.

 The long-term preservation of data should always be planned in a data management plan at the outset of a project (sometimes this is required as part of a project proposal).
-In planning this long-term storage, take into account how the data have been collected, if they have been published openly anywhere and their importance for future work.
+When planning this long-term storage, take into account how the data have been collected, if they have been published openly anywhere and their importance for future work.

 ### Documenting backups